We have the following Prevent topics available:

 The strategy covers all forms of terrorism, including far right extremism and some aspects of non-violent extremism.

-EDLounge has developed a culture of safety and respect for its student, staff, and visitors.
-As part of this ethos EDLounge has considered the Prevent Duty and the importance of collaborative working between college staff, local authorities, policy makers and health providers to identify, detect and safeguard vulnerable people throughout the organisation.
+EDQuals has developed a culture of safety and respect for its student, staff, and visitors.
+As part of this ethos EDQuals has considered the Prevent Duty and the importance of collaborative working between college staff, local authorities, policy makers and health providers to identify, detect and safeguard vulnerable people throughout the organisation.

 • To recognise practice and behaviours which contribute to the Prevent agenda